-As part of this process and creating a ‘home from home’ atmosphere, each pupil is allowed to bring their own possessions: duvet, pillow, sheets, pictures, fans and other comforts from home.
+As part of this process and creating a ‘home from home’ atmosphere, each learner is allowed to bring their own possessions: duvet, pillow, sheets, pictures, fans and other comforts from home.

 Some teaching staff live-in and perform boarding house duties on a roster basis.
-This further enhances the relationship between the pupils and the staff.
+This further enhances the relationship between the learner and the staff.

 Three wholesome and balanced meals are planned daily in conjunction with a dietician and are prepared under the supervision of a catering manager.
 Snacks are served during school break time.